Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-We just basically switch the numbers that was used to decode the per iteration of each to the power of.
-Then use the subtraction pattern as the decoder.
+We just basically switch the numbers that are used to decode the per iteration of each to the power to the decoder, and move the decoder to the subtraction pattern.

 <br /><br />